AshishMadaan/CPCAssignment/README.md

-Clone the git url like in desktop
+Clone the git url like in desktop folder

 Open a command prompt / command line window and enter the following: npm install -g http-server